Vitor-Goncalvees/TruckMove/README.md

-Commit referente a Sprint 05
+Commit referente a apresentação do Pitch